 Failing to Apply Enough Paint to the Brush

 Generally, too much paint on the brush can cause excessive dripping and lead to a messy working area.
-However, on the flip side, using too little paint on the brush can leave bare spots, streaks and force you to repaint some areas that have poor coverage.
+However, on the flip side, using too little paint on the brush and/or roller can leave bare spots and streaks and force you to repaint some areas that have poor coverage.
 Generously dab the brush into the paint and allow the excess paint drip off back into the can or tray before going for the strokes.

 The Bottom Line